-Alternatively, an ssDNA endonuclease can convert an SSG into a DSB, which can be repaired through a DSB repair mechanism (Figure 6 (b.)).
+Alternatively, an ssDNA endonuclease can convert the SSG into a DSB, which can be repaired through a DSB repair mechanism (Fig. 6b).
 If the region of ssDNA in the gap is too small, then it can be expanded by the combined action of RecQ helicase and RecJ nuclease.
-Similar to the DSB repair situation, RecQ helicase function can be substituted by UvrD helicase or Helicase IV (53) (Figure 6 (c.)).
+Similar to the DSB repair situation, RecQ helicase function can be substituted by UvrD helicase or helicase IV (53) (Fig. 6c).
 The SSG, on which the RecA nucleoprotein filament is assembled, is not necessarily repaired only by homologous recombination.
-The error-prone UmuD'C DNA polymerase can be attracted to such a RecA filament assembled on the SSG to catalyze translesion DNA synthesis (59) (Figure 6 (j.)).
+The error-prone UmuD/C DNA polymerase can be attracted to such a RecA filament assembled on the SSG to catalyze translesion DNA synthesis (59) (Fig. 6j).